 Applies to gabapentin: oral capsule, oral solution, oral suspension, oral tablet

-Along with its needed effects, gabapentin (the active ingredient contained in Gabarone) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by gabapentin (the active ingredient contained in Gabarone).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking gabapentin:More common
+You should check with your doctor immediately if any of these side effects occur when taking gabapentin:More common

 - Clumsiness or unsteadiness